-Now, we are more of an internal auditing agent because we check each individual voucher within 10 days, if possible, after the money has been drawn.
+Nor, we are more of an internal auditing agent because we check each individual voucher within 10 days, if possible, after the money gram?

 Mr. Monagan.
-Did your office have the capacity to audit this proowam 2 way.
+Did your office have the capacity to audit this proway.
 Of course, it was already spent at that time.